Comparison

 Why Choose VideoCaptions.AI

-• +13 animated caption effects vs InShot's static text overlays
+• +word-level caption animation effects vs InShot's static text overlays

 Where InShot Excels